devacuk/devacuk.github.io/sessions.md

 **Prerequisites for delegates attending the session:** None

+### 3. Cambridge vs. Oxford repository showdown! - Matteo Cancellieri, Open University

+**Type of session:** TBD

+**Description:** Analyse the eternal british universities rivalry through the CORE API and the ORCID API

+**Topics:** Access to APIs, interoperability

+**Approximate length of session:** 30 mins

+**Prerequisites for delegates attending the session:** An interest in scholarly communications and a minimal understanding of programming and API use

-### 3. Create your first ARKit app in Unity3D - Suhad Aljundi, Jisc
+### 4. Create your first ARKit app in Unity3D - Suhad Aljundi, Jisc

 **Type of session:** presentation/hands-on